thecwlzone/thecwlzone-2.0/content/index.markdown

   <% end %>
 <% end %>

+## Welcome

 Hello, Welcome to my web site.

 ##### My Latest Gig
 I am a Senior Engineer with Comcast's National Engineering and Technical Operations organization (NETO).
 Within NETO's vast hierarchy of functions exists the Applications Management Tools Team consisting of seven Developers (including myself), a Manager and a Business Analyst.
-We're building internal Configuration Management Database systems that track Application and Device Configuration and Topology for the 2000+ Applications and 200K+ Devices that are used within NETO.
+We're building internal Configuration Management Database systems that track Application and Device Configuration and Topology information for the 2000+ Applications and 200K+ Devices that are used within NETO.

-Our development stack includes Ruby on Rails 3.2.
-We use Chef, Unicorn and Capistrano to configure and run our servers.
-Front-end technology includes jQuery and Twitter Bootstrap, and our backend databases are MySQL and Oracle.
+Our development stack includes [Ruby on Rails][Rails] 3.2.
+We use [Chef][Chef], [Unicorn][Unicorn] and [Capistrano][Capistrano] to configure and run our servers.
+Front-end technology includes [jQuery][jQuery] and [Twitter Bootstrap][TwitterBootstrap], and our backend databases are [MySQL][MySQL] and [Oracle][Oracle].
 We do a *lot* of API work as we talk to over a dozen diverse databases within the NETO community.
-Version control of the Rails code base is handled by Git and Bamboo.
+Version control of the Rails code base is handled by [Git][Git] and [Bamboo][Bamboo].

 We are very much a [DevOps][DevOps] team, and we use a slightly modified [Rally Software][Rally] ALM platform to support a [ScrumBan][ScrumBan] [Agile][Agile] methodology.
 We release new code on a two week iteration cycle.